Benjamin Looi

 The Proposal Becomes a Negotiation Tactic

-Because the IT team could supposedly do all of it, the company felt no urgency to bring in someone new at a higher package.
-My own proposal had been used as evidence that they didn't need me.
+Because the IT team said they could do all of it, the company felt no urgency to bring in someone new at a higher package.
+My own proposal became evidence that they did not need me.

-The thinking, as best I could reconstruct it: we already have people who can fix this, so we don't need to pay a premium for someone who identified that it needed fixing.
+The thinking, as best I could reconstruct it: we already have people who can fix this, so we do not need to pay a premium for someone who identified that it needed fixing.

-A note worth sitting with: the issues I documented had existed, undisturbed, for years.
+The issues I documented had existed for years.
 The team capable of fixing them had been there the whole time.
-The problem was never a lack of ability — it was a complete lack of awareness, prioritisation, and a culture that had simply stopped questioning why things were the way they were.
+The problem was not ability.
+It was awareness, prioritization, and a culture that had stopped questioning the system.

 What This Story Is Really About

-Legacy systems don't rot dramatically.
-There's no alarm, no warning light.
-They decay gradually, over years, maintained by people who inherit something they didn't build and learn to work around its edges rather than inside its foundations.
-Every hack, every workaround, every "we'll fix this later" becomes load-bearing.
-The technical debt compounds quietly until the codebase isn't a product anymore — it's an ecosystem, one that everyone is afraid to disturb.
+Legacy systems do not rot in one dramatic moment.
+They decay over years as people inherit code they did not build and learn to work around it.
+Every hack, workaround, and "we'll fix this later" becomes part of the structure.
+The technical debt compounds until the codebase stops feeling like a product and starts feeling like something nobody wants to touch.

-Tech debt is invisible on a balance sheet.
-It doesn't show up as a line item.
-Leadership looks at a system that's "running fine" and sees no cost — because the cost hasn't arrived yet.
-It arrives in one of two ways: gradually, as the system becomes increasingly difficult and expensive to change, or suddenly, as a breach, an outage, or a compliance failure that nobody saw coming because nobody was looking.
+Tech debt does not show up as a line item.
+Leadership looks at a system that is "running fine" and sees no cost because the cost has not arrived yet.
+It arrives gradually as the system becomes harder and more expensive to change, or suddenly as a breach, outage, or compliance failure.

 What Should Have Happened (And Still Should)